libbitcoin/libbitcoin-system/README.md

   * [secp256k1](http://www.nuget.org/packages/secp256k1_vc120)
   * [libzmq](http://www.nuget.org/packages/libzmq_vc120) [required for client-server repositories only]

+The packages can be viewed using the [NuGet package manager](http://docs.nuget.org/docs/start-here/managing-nuget-packages-using-the-dialog) from the libbitcoin solution.
+The package manager will prompt for download of any missing packages.

+The libbitcoin solution files are configured with references to these packages.
+The location of the NuGet repository is controlled by the [nuget.config](https://github.com/libbitcoin/libbitcoin/blob/master/builds/msvc/nuget.config) file `repositoryPath` setting **and** the `NuGetPackageRoot` element of **each** [\[project\].props](https://github.com/libbitcoin/libbitcoin/blob/master/builds/msvc/vs2017/libbitcoin/libbitcoin.props) file.

 #### Build Libbitcoin Projects

-After cloning the the repository the libbitcoin build can be performed manually (from within Visual Studio) or using the `buildall.bat` script provided in the `builds\msvc\build\` subdirectory.
-The scripts automatically download the required NuGet packages.
+After cloning the the repository the libbitcoin build can be performed from within Visual Studio or using the `build_all.bat` script provided in the `builds\msvc\build\` subdirectory.
+The script automatically downloads all required NuGet packages.

-> Tip: The `buildall.bat` script builds *all* valid configurations.
-The build time can be significantly reduced by disabling all but the desired configuration in `buildbase.bat`.
+> Tip: The `build_all.bat` script builds *all* valid configurations for *all* compilers.
+The build time can be significantly reduced by disabling all but the desired configuration in `build_base.bat` and `build_all.bat`.

-> The libbitcoin dynamic (DLL) build configurations do not compile, as the exports have not yet been fully implemented.
+The libbitcoin dynamic (DLL) build configurations do not compile, as the exports have not yet been fully implemented.
 These are currently disabled in the build scripts but you will encounter numerous errors if you build then manually.

 #### Optional: Building External Dependencies